 purpose of the program is to encourage participation of students who are SETAC

-(US) in support of travel.
+members in each annual meeting.
 It is anticipated that approximately fifty (50)

 members who are students are eligible no matter where they live.

 Applicant must be a current SETAC member in good standing.
 Monetary support

 equal to the Travel Award must be provided by the student, the student's

 institution, advisor, or come from other sources.
 Students can win one award as